Manu343726/Manu343726.github.io/_posts/2019-03-11-here-be-frogs-battling-dragons.md

 4. Try to reuse as much recipe code as possible.

-Points 1. and 3. are the usual monkey manual work that requires patience and tens of litres of coffee.
+Points 1. and 3. are the usual monkey manual work that requires patience and tens of liters of coffee.
 I managed to get the work done in one of my *straight-12-hours-not-moving-my-ass-from-the-computer* weekend programming sessions by a combination of manually inspecting each library `CMakeLists.txt` file and